Some posts contain compensated links. Please read this disclaimer for more info.

 - Trogir – Located a stone’s throw from Split, Trogir is a super-photogenic coastal town with fortified walls and a fantastic outdoor market.
 Protected as World Heritage by UNESCO, it’s one of Croatia’s most beautiful towns.

 - Plitvice Lakes National Park – Arguably the most famous natural attraction in Croatia, Plitvice Lakes National Park consists of sixteen travertine lakes that flow into one another via countless cascades and waterfalls.
 If you love waterfalls, this is one of the best places in Europe to visit.
 Oh, and this is yet another UNESCO World Heritage Site in Croatia, too!
+Here’s how to get to the park from Split!

 - Krka National Park – Plitvice Lakes’ biggest rival in both popularity and beauty is Krka National Park.
 This park, too, has several impressive waterfalls—especially Skradinski Buk with its natural swimming pool underneath it.
 You’ll also find fascinating ethno-villages in this world-class national park.